Dr. Jody Paul

 N.B.: Participation in class discussions and exercises is mandatory.

-Late assignments will not earn course credit.
 You may submit an assignment after its due date for comments and advice, and you are encouraged to do so.
 However, the score for that assignment will be recorded officially as 0.
 Likewise, missing an in-class exercise will result in a score of 0 for that exercise.
-Specifically, late homework and make-up exercises will not be accommodated without prior arrangement and written agreement.
 Unforeseeable crises and emergency situations will be dealt with on a case-by-case basis in accordance with MSCD, College, and Departmental policies.

 Collaboration